 - Make sure to have added the domain in the fortrabbit Dashboard

-- Route the domain using our instructions (CNAME for www + IP for naked) still with your old DNS provider
+- Route the domain using our instructions still with your old DNS provider

 - CloudFlare will scan and use the DNS settings already in place

 You might also start with a fresh domain from scratch within CloudFlare.
 Then CloudFlare will act as your DNS provider.
-Enter the DNS settings from the fortrabbit Dashboard.
+Enter the DNS settings from the fortrabbit Dashboard with CloudFlare.

 CloudFlare VS fortrabbit Dashboard¶